clowder-framework/clowder2/README.md

 ## Developing

 When developing, the required services can be run using [Docker](https://www.docker.com/).
 You can then run the backend and frontend standalone from the command line or in your favorite IDE (to make debugging easier).
+We use Pycharm and have made our run configurations available in the `.run` folder.
+Pycharm should automatically pick it up, but you will have to change the path to the Python virtual environment to point to your path on your host.

 ### Required Services